Erithano/Timon-Your-FAQ-bot-for-Microsoft-Teams/README.md

-📢 **News: AI Update coming with Timon 2.0!
+📢 **News: AI✨ Update coming with Timon 2.0!
 ETA November 2023 #StayTuned**
-# Meet Timon
-# -Your AI adoption copilot for Teams, Microsoft 365 and beyond...
+# Timon - Your adoption copilot for Teams, Microsoft 365 and beyond...

 Welcome to the official Timon repository on GitHub!

-This repository contains all the documention and files you need to get Timon up and running in your organization.
+This repository contains all the documention and files you need to get Timon 2.0 up and running with **AI✨** in your organization.

 New to Timon?
 Check out [Timon's official page with videos at: aka.ms/Timon](https://aka.ms/Timon).